ionos-cloud/sdk-python/docs/ServerApi.md

 # The client must configure the authentication and authorization parameters
 # in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
+# Examples with auth method are provided below
-# satisfies your auth use case.

 # Configure HTTP basic authorization: Basic Authentication
 configuration = ionos_cloud_sdk.Configuration(